sudo-self/Rpi-shairport-sync/OPENBSD.md

 General
 ----
 This build was done on a default build of `OpenBSD 6.2 GENERIC.MP#134 amd64`.
-Following [this guide](https://www.openbsd.org/faq/faq15.html), `/etc/installurl` was created with the contents:
+Following [this guide](https://www.openbsd.org/faq/faq15.html), `/etc/installurl` was created with the to refer to the standard repository:
 ```
 https://ftp.openbsd.org/pub/OpenBSD
 ```
-You might have a [closer or faster](https://www.openbsd.org/ftp.html) repository.
+You might have a [closer or faster](https://www.openbsd.org/ftp.html) repository to use instead.

 Next, although it may not always be necessary, apply any outstanding system updates and [update the packages](https://unix.stackexchange.com/questions/23579/how-to-apply-updates-on-openbsd-netbsd-and-freebsd).

 First, update the system:
 ```
-syspatch
+# syspatch
 ```
 Now update the packages:
 ```